libtcod/python-tcod/docs/tutorial/part-01.rst

             while True:  # Main loop
-                context.present(console)  # Render the console to the window and show it for event in tcod.event.wait():  # Event loop, blocks until pending events exist if isinstance(event, tcod.event.Quit):
+                context.present(console)  # Render the console to the window and show it for event in tcod.event.wait():  # Event loop, blocks until pending events exist print(event)
+                    if isinstance(event, tcod.event.Quit):
                         raise SystemExit()
     ...

 If you run this then you get a window saying :python:`"Hello World"`.
 The window can be resized and the console will be stretched to fit the new resolution.
+When you do anything such as press a key or interact with the window the event for that action will be printed to the program output.

 An example game state
 ==============================================================================